anton-smirnov-robert/weaver/content/note/literature note on Paic2019.md

 >
 >This is meant to generate increased motivation among the actors – beyond remuneration and academic recognition, the awareness of contributing to a great and noble cause is an incentive for surpassing oneself —  (Paic et Viros, 2019, p.
 32)

 Examples such as nuclear energy, or conquest of space are given.
 It seems that the ideology of all scientists is also fixed.
 Do all scientists need to believe that we should "conquer space".
 Is there an ideological engagement when making basic research?
+Other examples are green growth for instance.
+First, one should endorse the idea that it is a good and real thing (Tordjman).
+There is a ideaological commitment in being a scientist.

 - Subjects of "mission-oriented" and more generally projects should not to overlap to optimize the allocated funds.
 This is the scientific organisation of scientific work to reach optimality.